A Search for Radio Technosignatures from Interstellar Object 3I/ATLAS with the Allen Telescope Array: Conclusions

 \section{Conclusions}

 In this work, we considered the most recently-discovered interstellar object, 3I/ATLAS, through a technosignature lens, motivating this frame in Section~\ref{sec:intro}.
-We took 7.25~hr of data on 3I/ATLAS across 1--9~GHz with the \ac{ATA}, using a high frequency resolution beamforming mode designed for narrowband signal searches (see Section~\ref{sec:observations}).
+We took 7.25\,hr of data on 3I/ATLAS across 1--9\,GHz with the \ac{ATA}, using a high frequency resolution beamforming mode designed for narrowband signal searches (see Section~\ref{sec:observations}).
 In Section~\ref{sec:analysis}, we described the deployment of the narrowband hit-finding code \texttt{bliss}, \ac{RFI} blanking and drift rate limits, and spatial filtering with the \texttt{NBeamAnalysis} code to filter our initial $\sim 74$ million \texttt{bliss} hits down to 211 plots for visual inspection.
 We found no evidence of narrowband technosignatures in this dataset (Section~\ref{sec:results}).
-This result implies \ac{EIRP} upper limits of $10-110$~W across our frequency and drift rate range.
+This result implies \ac{EIRP} upper limits of $10-110$\,W across our frequency and drift rate range.

-We plan to re-observe 3I/ATLAS in 2025 December, when the object is sufficiently far from the sun to observe again with \ac{ATA}.
 In the future, the blanking ranges for \ac{RFI} in this project will be explored in more detail to determine whether modulation-sensitive analysis strategies could mitigate the \ac{RFI} while still allowing for narrowband searches in these ranges.
 In addition, as far as we know, this is the first time that expected drift rate contributions have been used as a filter for a technosignature search of a Solar System object.
-These advances in technosignature searches with \ac{ATA} will be applied to future searches on the instrument, further pushing into unexplored parameter space for \ac{SETI}.
+These advances in technosignature searches with \ac{ATA} will be applied to future searches on the instrument, further pushing into unexplored parameter space for the \ac{SETI}.

 The Allen Telescope Array (ATA) refurbishment program and its ongoing operations have received substantial support from Franklin Antonio.
 Additional contributions from Frank Levinson, Greg Papadopoulos, the Breakthrough Listen Initiative and other private donors have been instrumental in the renewal of the ATA.
 The Paul G. Allen Family Foundation provided major support for the design and construction of the ATA, alongside contributions from Nathan Myhrvold, Xilinx Corporation, Sun Microsystems, and other private donors.
 The ATA has also been supported by contributions from the US Naval Observatory and the US National Science Foundation.
 Breakthrough Listen is managed by the Breakthrough Initiatives, sponsored by the Breakthrough Prize Foundation.
 BG acknowledges support from the SETI Institute REU program (NSF Award 2447895).
 JRAD acknowledges support from the DiRAC Institute in the Department of Astronomy at the University of Washington.
 The DiRAC Institute is supported through generous gifts from the Charles and Lisa Simonyi Fund for Arts and Sciences, Janet and Lloyd Frink, and the Washington Research Foundation.